-It must be stressed here that as of 2014, the City does not have the resources to expand upon the current offering of programs and projects that are currently ongoing.
+It must be stressed here that the City currently does not have the resources to expand upon the current offering of programs and projects that are currently ongoing.
 However, in the future, additional funding or staff resources may be allocated to develop some of the recommended programs below.
 Additionally, some of these programs could be initiated by community-based groups with targeted City support.